jaynanduri/lld-project/README.md

 2. **Abstract Factory**: A creational design pattern that lets you produce families of related objects without specifying their concrete classes.
 Useful when you want to create a family of related objects - let's say all Apple devices (iPhone, iMac, Mac, iWatch) etc..

     Example: I have an electronic device store and I sell goods like mobile, Laptops and PCs.
 Now there are variants for these devices, produced by `Microsoft`, `Apple` and `Samsung`.
 I need a way to create individual device object so that objects match if they are part of the same company.
 Customer's don't want to buy mismatching products from different companies, they are loyal to a single company.
 Now let's a new company called Google from california started producing all the above products.
-To accomodate this addition I would have to touch my existing code, same with a new product as well(Let's say a smart-watch).
+To accomodate this addition I would have to touch my existing code, same with a new observableStock as well(Let's say a smart-watch).

     ```Java
     /** Example of a bad design using anti-pattern method*/